III A Man

 force to realize along a relation a desired result.
 It has established by construction, restraint and destruc-

-tion all man made phenomena and is able to advance, sustain or destroy man, society and nature.
+tion all man made phenomena and is able to advance, sustain and destroy man, society and nature.

 Expressions are highly complex in their construction, combinations, chains, ramifications, long term con-

-sequences and cannot be calculated in advance in all possible effects or strictly classified.
+sequences and cannot be calculated in advance in their possible effects or strictly classified.
 They will

-always remain the raw mass of daily usages with repetitions, play, variations and drift, where its factors
+always remain the raw mass of daily usages with repetitions, play, variations, drifts and broad trends,

-An expressions is first described in its major lines of acting forces.
+An expression is first described in its major lines of acting forces.

 It comprises as 'vector package' all steps from inspiration to result.

-b4,1,4) Point of inspiration can lay in real and imaginative past, present or future.
+k1,4) Point of inspiration can lay in imaginative and real past, present and future.

 internal - self-referential or class external - foreign referential.

-b4,2,2) Implementation proceeds along trials, errors, complications, obstacles, set backs, restarts,
+k2,2) Implementation proceeds along preparations, starts, trials, errors, complications, obstacles, set-

 Mixed are communication and action with silence, non-action, body language, accompaniment